White and wood tones decorate this simple tabletop Christmas tree, with a luxe faux fur skirt and a basket to finish off the look!

 Last year after Christmas, I donated our sad, sad, artificial Christmas tree that we had for years.
 This year, I was going to do something totally different in the Christmas tree department, but true to my style around the holidays, I ran out of time.
 I wanted to build a wooden Christmas tree that I could still hang ornaments on, but would be a bit more cat proof since our two like to chew on artificial greenery.

 Instead, I ordered this small pre-lit tabletop tree to decorate.
 To keep it up and hopefully away from the cats, I placed it on a table in our living room inside of a basket, to make it taller.
 Our boys are older, so they don’t jump as much.
-I’m hoping that with the tree being off the floor, and with little surface around it, will keep them from chewing on this new tree.
+I’m hoping that with the tree being off the floor, and having the basekt around it, will keep them from chewing on this new tree.
 Only time will tell!

-To decorate this year, I still wanted to do something different than the reds and buffalo check I used the last few years.
-I picked up a few mini white ball ornaments from Michaels, some neutral ribbon and a pack of natural wooden beads.
-I also decided against flocking this new tree myself, but decided to add a few flocked branches to fill out this white and wood tabletop Christmas tree.
+To decorate this year, I still wanted to do something different than the reds and buffalo check I used in the last few years.
+I picked up a few mini white ball ornaments from Michaels, some neutral ribbon, and a pack of natural wooden beads.
+I also decided against flocking this new tree myself but decided to add a few flocked branches to fill out this white and wood tabletop Christmas tree.

 Perhaps my favorite part of this tree is that it’s sitting in a basket, with this fluffy faux fur throw around the base.
 It just looks so cozy and warm, yet it’s still serving a practical purpose of keeping the tree away from the cats.